 The building was erected at a cost of \$20,000 and is located at Twelfth and Pacific streets, three blocks from the Union Depot, and convenient to car lines from all directions.

 REQUIREMENTS FOR ADMISSION.

-Candidates for admission to the Freshman year must present to the Secretary of the Board of Trustees at the commencement of the session:
+Applicants for admission to the Freshman Class must present to the Secretary of the Board of Trustees, before matriculating, credentials as follows: